KimDuyen-Le/Master-thesis-PD-detection/code/README.md

+This folder provides the main code file for the binary classification task

+There are one file here:
-* `FE.ipynb`: the main code file for performing the PD detection with x-vector embeddings and classification models.
+* `FE.ipynb`: the main code file for performing the PD detection with x-vector embeddings from x-vector models and classification models.